-- Cut zucchini in half lengthwise (as pictured above) and carve out the middle, leaving about 1/4 inch of flesh around the sides so that the zucchinis will still keep their shape.
+- Cut zucchini in half lengthwise and carve out a cavity in the middle, leaving about 1/4 inch of flesh around the sides so that the zucchinis still keep their shape.
 Tip: I scored the shape I needed with a knife as a guide, then used a spoon to scrape out the middle.

-In a small bowl, mix together ricotta cheese, egg, and parsley until smooth, then fold in mozzarella and parmesan cheese.
+- In a small bowl, whisk together ricotta cheese, egg, and parsley until smooth.

-- Serve immediately with fresh parsley sprinkled on top.
+- Serve immediately with fresh parsley as garnish (optional).

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.